reimagined/resolve/docs/getting-started.md

 ### Examples and Templates

-Explore the [examples](https://github.com/reimagined/resolve/tree/dev/examples) and [project templates](https://github.com/reimagined/resolve/tree/dev/templates) that come with reSolve to learn about various use-case scenarios supported by reSolve.
+Explore the [examples](https://github.com/reimagined/resolve/tree/dev/examples) and [project templates](https://github.com/reimagined/resolve/tree/dev/templates) to familiarize yourself various use-case scenarios supported by reSolve.

 ### FAQ

-The [FAQ](faq.md) article answers popular questions that may arise as you are learning reSolve.
+The [FAQ](faq.md) article answers popular questions that may arise as you explore reSolve.